-Dr. Edwards appeared in a nationally televised CNN story on the business and life success of spinal cord injury patient Francesco Clark.
+Dr. Edwards appears in a nationally televised CNN story on the business and life success of spinal cord injury patient Francesco Clark.
 Dr. Edwards was interviewed about the work from his laboratory in restoring Mr. Clarke’s function, and the laboratory’s focus on restoring function in patients using TMS-guided therapies.
 Watch the video here.

 May 18, 2013

-Guest on WOR Radio's Health Talk with Dr. Ronal Hoffman.
+Dr. Edwards is a guest on WOR Radio's Health Talk with Dr. Ronal Hoffman.
 Listen to the segment.